 Students must be a declared Computational Neuroscience major in good academic standing in order to apply.
 Fellowships are awarded on a competitive basis.
 Students are asked to provide the following:

 Please submit all materials (in a single combined PDF file) and in the subject line put “Ng Family Fellowships in Computational Neurosciences Application – First Name, Last Name” to Erin Russell at erin.russell@usc.edu.
-All applications are to be emailed by April 30, 2024 5 pm in order to receive full consideration.
+All applications are to be emailed by Thursday March, 13 2025, 5 pm in order to receive full consideration.
+The Ng Family Fellowships in Computational Neurosciences is administered consistent with the University’s Notice of Non-Discrimination.
+Recipients are chosen without regard to race, color, national origin, sex, sexual orientation, or any other prohibited characteristic.